-Carolina's hand hovered over the keys, a touch of nervousness giving way to wonder.
+Carolina's hand hovered over the keys, a touch of trepidation giving way to wonder.
 With a hesitant press, the first letter appeared - a perfect "C." Tears welled up in her eyes as she typed out a message, the rhythmic click-clack a victory anthem.
 The letters she wrote, some of the oldest surviving typewritten pieces in existence, were testaments to the power of friendship and innovation.

-The typewriter, a testament to the power of human ingenuity born from compassion, had a far greater impact than anyone could have foreseen.
+The typewriter, born from compassion and human ingenuity, had a far greater impact than anyone could have forseen.
 It wasn't just Carolina who regained her voice; millions found theirs.
-Sparked by a need to overcome disability, this invention irrevocably changed the world, shaping the course of history, one typed letter at a time.
+This invention, sparked by a need to overcome disability, irrevocably changed the world, shaping the course of history, one typed letter at a time.